Skip to main content

 Walking lunches and meetings

 Give on-the-go lunches and meetings a new meaning by taking them to the streets.
 Sandwiches and bottled water are easy to eat and drink while walking.
 You can do the same for meetings.
 Mute video if allowed and walk around your neighborhood as you discuss your to-dos with colleagues.
-You may find the movement and endorphins lower your stress and make you a better employee.
+You may find that movement and endorphins lower your stress and make you a better employee.

 Remind yourself to move

 It’s easy to get lost in your other daily tasks and forget to move.
 Some trackers, such as the Apple Watch, will automatically ping you to move if you haven’t in a while.
 If you don’t want to wear a tracker or don’t have one, you can simply set reminders on your phone.
 Try setting a reminder for once an hour.
-When it goes off, get up, walk around the office or your home, or stretch.
+When the reminder goes off, get up, walk around the office or your home, or stretch.

 Walk a dog